-The only crazy maneuver is one that didn’t work, so if you’re going to try something strange on the battlefield, you better make sure it has a chance of working.
+The only crazy maneuver is one that didn’t work, so if you’re going to try some strange battlefield tricks, you better make sure it has a chance of working.
 Whenever someone gets an insane idea, there’s always a chance it’ll make the history books.
 Even if it doesn’t end up in a book, it will be something people talk about for a long time.

 These five events may sound crazy at first, but they worked.
 And you know how the old saying goes, “If it’s stupid and it works, then it isn’t stupid.”
 Even if they lost the war, these five wily battlefield events sure gave the enemy something to talk about.